aleen42/PersonalWiki/projectManagement/processGroups/processGroups.md

 ### 6. Q&A

-- Which of the following is a disadvantage of virtual teams as compared to traditional teams?
+- Which processes include devising and maintaining a workable scheme to ensure that the project addresses the organization's needs?
-    - Increased costs for office space and support
+    - Initiating
-    - Limited flexibility in team working hours
+    - Executing
-    - Reduced opportunities for informal transfer of information
+    - Planning
-    - Reduced dependence on technology and processes for accomplishing work
+    - Monitoring and controlling

-> answer: <strong>*Reduced opportunities for informal transfer of information.*</strong>
+> answer: <strong>*Planning.*</strong>

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>